 The Onshore TO Workgroup member provided reassurance that substantial revisions to the TO Charging Statement are rare, and typically only as a consequence of evolutions in RIIO Price Control arrangements or following a direction from Ofgem.
-They believed that exhaustive methodologies added into CUSC could need annual iterative amendments which would lead to inefficiency in CUSC governance arrangements for all parties.
+In their experience, any material changes would be shared with the ESO who would consider any need for CUSC changes.